Frankie116/TF-fargate-using-cd-files/README.md

 The following is performed when changes are detected in the repo.

-  [1] Jenkins clones lab051a-build-docker-image from Git repo and builds a new docker image.
+  [1] Jenkins clones lab051a-build-docker-image from github repo and builds a new docker image.

-  [2] Jenkins pushed the new image to Docker Hub.
+  [2] Jenkins pushes the new image to Docker Hub.

-  [3] Jenkins clones this Git repo (lab051b-build-terraform-fargate) and directs Terraform to build the aws cloud infrastructure.
+  [3] Jenkins clones this git repo (lab051b-build-terraform-fargate) and directs Terraform to build the aws cloud infrastructure.

   [4] Terraform pulls the docker image from Docker Hub...
       and runs the app inside docker containers hosted on load balanced infrastucture publicly accessible in the aws cloud.